 The Cost of Probate Attorney Fees in California

 Probate attorney fees account for the largest cost of probate in California.
 Section 10810 of the California Probate Code sets the maximum statutory fees that attorneys can charge their clients for the probate process.
 However, the court may order higher fees if the case is deemed more complicated, thus substantially increasing the cost of probate.
 Potential complicated cases include those in which the deceased has a large and diverse amount of estate assets.
 Furthermore, higher fees are also allowed for extraordinary services such as handling creditor claims or selling real property.
 Most of the time, the value of the estate determines the attorney and executor fees, excluding extraordinary services.

 The statutory attorney fees to probate an estate in California are as follows:

 - 4% of the first $100,000 of the estate;

 - .5% of the next $15,000,000.

-Below is a reference chart for a combined fee for both the executor and attorney:
+Below is a reference chart for a combined probate cost and fees for both the executor and attorney:

 |PROBATE ESTATE VALUES||TOTAL ATTORNEY AND EXECUTOR FEES*|

 *It is important to note that an attorney will receive one half of the sum above and the executor will receive the other half.
 This is a simplified version of fee schedules for the probate process and should only be used as a reference guide.
 The court allows higher fees, especially in complex cases, so the actual sum may exceed the figures in the table above.